 The Mercat de la Barceloneta is found in Plaça Poeta Bosca, a typical gathering point for local residents where you’ll find children playing, grandmothers socialising, tourists snacking, and intense ping pong matches at the local tables – why not waste the afternoon away challenging a local?

-Here you’ll find all sorts of fresh produce and high quality Spanish ingredients like serrano ham, saffron, and chorizo.
+Here you’ll find fresh produce and traditional Catalan and Spanish food like serrano ham, saffron, and chorizo.
 The prices here are generally better than the famous alternative at La Boqueria Market so if you’re staying in the area this would be the place to stock up.

 If you absolutely need to have a sit down lunch in the area there are good value Spanish lunch menus at El Guindilla Barceloneta – not to mention cheap beer for the area.